• Home

 Protection Coordination Studies

 Correct protection settings of relays are of vital importance to any electrical system, as it ensure that should a fault occur, only the faulted item of equipment is removed form service, and the healthy equipment is kept on line.
 If the protection study has not been coordinated correctly and there is insufficient grading margin, a simple LV fault can trip a whole HV substation.
 Aurora has experience of undertaking a wide range of protection grading studies from simple over current earth fault coordination studies for a Ring Main Unit, up to configuring complex differential protection schemes and investigating nuisance protection trips.
-We specialise in undertaking difficult studies, and using the ETAP or DIgSILENT software package we can simulate faults on any part of the network and confirm the exact operating sequence and times for the protective devices.
-Aurora can also help specify and set-up differential protection schemes for transformers, switchgear, cables etc. where appropriate.
-We also have AMTECH Protect HV for carrying out simple studies, when this approach is requested by a Client.

 Arc Flash Studies